Prescribed fire at Albany Pine Bush Preserve

 Xeric grasslands, barrens, and woodlands of the Northeastern U.S. provide important habitat for native pollinators including state Species of Greatest Conservation Need and Federal Candidate and Petitioned species.

-The objective of the Xeric Grassland, Barren, and Woodland Pollinator Conservation Project is to improve the ability of Northeast states to implement cost-effective habitat management for the benefit of native pollinators and RSGCN that depend upon these priority habitat types.
+The objective of the Xeric Grassland, Barren, and Woodland Pollinator Conservation Project is to improve the ability of Northeast states to implement cost-effective habitat management for the benefit of native pollinators and Regional Species of Greatest Conservation Need (RSGCN) that depend upon these priority habitat types.

 Improved and more cost-effective habitat management will be achieved through: